cloudability/lascivious/README.md

 <%= kiss_metrics_tag %>
 ```

-5. Now all you have to do is add Kiss Metrics tags in controllers or views wherever you need something.
+5. Now all you have to do is add KISSmetricss tags in controllers or views wherever you need something.
 For instance:

 ```ruby
 class SomeController < ApplicationController